Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: The SAGSIN Conundrum: Architectural Complexity, and the Incompatible Digital Twin Paradigm

 Arguably, the foundation of DT's ``mirror replication'' mismatches at the very first step of the PCCA loop in SAGSIN.
 DT assumes data is abundantly available, whereas the physical state of SAGSIN, at the source of the PCCA, is sparse and costly to acquire.

-\subsubsection{Challenge: Real-time Synchronization vs. High Dynamics and Large Scale}
+\subsubsection{Challenge: Real-Time Synchronization vs. High Dynamics and Large Scale}

-The effectiveness of DT in real-time control is directly dependent on their synchronization fidelity with the physical entity.
+DT needs to maintain real-time synchronization with their physical entity.
 It demands a persistent, high-bandwidth, low-latency data link to seamlessly and losslessly map the physical state to the virtual model \cite{han2022dynamic}.
 Any infrequent or delayed update degrades the twin into a ``digital shadow'' of the past \cite{mihai2022digital}, severely compromising the effectiveness of the actuation stage in the PCCA loop.

-Lyu \textit{et al.} and Wang \textit{et al.} highlight that the SAGSIN topology reconfigures on a timescale of seconds \cite{wang2021hybrid,lyu2024dynamic}.
-In extreme cases, topological information in the PCCA loop may no longer represent the physical environment before it can even be used.
-Moreover, the extremely short coherence time of channels also means that the CSI in the DT cannot describe the state of the physical channel in real time.
-These studies all indicate that the high-dynamic nature of SAGSIN causes the value of information to fail as its timeliness decreases, making the real-time synchronization required by DT even more difficult to achieve.
+Firstly, the limited network bandwidth, storage, and processing resources in SAGSIN make it difficult to handle large-scale information exchange between data terminals and their physical counterparts \cite{van2022edge}.
+Due to factors such as Doppler shift, inter-node synchronization, and low bandwidth utilization, transmission delays are extremely high and success rates are low.

-Regarding the communication stage of the PCCA, Huynh \textit{et al.} highlight that the large-scale information exchange between the DT and its physical counterpart is a core challenge, placing immense pressure on network bandwidth, storage, and processing resources \cite{van2022edge}.
-Under the impact of the aforementioned issues---such as Doppler shift, inter-node synchronization, and low bandwidth utilization---the transmission latency is extremely high and the success rate is low.
-Attempting to compensate for this latency by increasing the synchronization frequency would rapidly deplete the already limited network bandwidth, triggering congestion and further exacerbating delays.
+Secondly, the highly dynamic nature of SAGSIN causes the value of information to degrade rapidly over time.
+For example, the SAGSIN topology can be reconfigured on a second-level timescale \cite{wang2021hybrid,lyu2024dynamic}, and the coherence time of the channel is extremely short.
+In extreme cases, the topology information and channel state information (CSI) within the PCCA loop may become outdated before being used, failing to reflect the physical environment.

-Furthermore, SAGSIN exhibits ``heterogeneous and asynchronous latencies.''
-The DT attempts to construct a global snapshot of ``now,'' but the large scale and heterogeneous nature of SAGSIN means that state data received by the DT at the same instant actually corresponds to entirely different points in time in the physical entities \cite{10879302}.
-A unified ``now'' does not exist in the network, making it impossible for the DT to construct a spatio-temporally coherent global state mirror.
+Furthermore, SAGSIN exhibits `heterogeneous and asynchronous delays.'
+Due to the large scale and heterogeneous characteristics of SAGSIN, the state data received by the digital twin at the same moment actually correspond to completely different time points of the physical entities \cite{10879302}, significantly increasing the complexity of digital twin management.